 1. High Intellectual Ability: This can manifest in exceptional reasoning, problem-solving skills, memory, or abstract thinking.
 High IQ scores are often a part of this but are not the only defining factor.

-2. Creativity: Gifted individuals may exhibit advanced creativity, original thinking, and unique problem-solving or artistic expression approaches.
+2. Creativity: Some individuals may exhibit advanced creativity, original thinking, and unique problem-solving or artistic expression approaches.

 3. Advanced Learning Potential: They often learn quickly and may require less repetition or guidance to grasp complex concepts.

-4. Intensities and Sensitivities: Gifted individuals may experience heightened sensitivities or intensities, such as emotional sensitivity, empathy, or a strong sense of justice.
+4. Intensities and Sensitivities: They may experience heightened sensitivities or intensities, such as emotional sensitivity, empathy, or a strong sense of justice.

 5. Diverse Interests and Talents: They may excel in various areas, including academic subjects, arts, music, sports, or leadership.
 This is often referred to as “multiple intelligences.”